 What is the most important information I should know about hydrocortisone and pramoxine topical?

-Before using hydrocortisone and pramoxine topical, tell your doctor if you are allergic to any drugs or any other anesthetics or "numbing medicines."
+You should not use this medicine if you are allergic to hydrocortisone or pramoxine, or to any other anesthetics or "numbing medicines."

 Hydrocortisone and pramoxine topical will not treat a bacterial, fungal, or viral skin infection.
 If you have a skin infection, you should not use this medication until your infection is treated and clears up.